 Other topics having to do with higher education also come into play.
 P.E.O., a Philanthropic Education Organization, was founded as a collegiate organization.
 I am a P.E.O. and I like to talk about its history.
 Colleges with which I have a personal connection – Knox College, Mount Holyoke, Washington and Lee, University of Michigan, Syracuse University, Southern Illinois University Carbondale, to name a few – also find their way into these posts.

 Thanks for dropping by!
 I hope you’ll follow my blog.
 We who enjoy fraternity and sorority history need to stick together.
+There’s a facebook page where I include a link when I publish new posts or you can use the subscribe link to be notified of new posts.
 I put together a Pinterest board about fraternity and sorority history.
 It is at pinterest.com/glohistory/.

 Tag Archives: Sigma Nu